Who is this article for?

 - Transfer the previous computer's settings and backup archive(s).

-- Employ one of three methods to use Code42 for Enterprise as part of a safe, secure, and reliable migration to Windows 7 or 8 from your Windows XP devices, which are past their official end of support.
+- Use Code42 for Enterprise as part of a safe, secure, and reliable migration to Windows 10 from older Windows operating systems which are past their official end of support.

 - (Optional) Automate the restore process of migration using the Code42 API.